IMSoP/simplexml_debug/README.markdown

 This project was originated by Rowan Collins, AKA IMSoP.
 My homepage is at <http://rwec.co.uk>, and you can reach me by e-mail on the obvious addresses @ that domain.

-The code here is free to use for any purpose whatsoever, but with a polite request that you treat it like Free Software, and a strong request that you don't pass it off as your own.
-I'm happy for you to take it away, improve it, use it for whatever you like, but I'd like you to credit me as the originator.
-I'd also be more than happy to hear what you do with it, and how you've improved on it.
+The code is licensed under the MIT license, which means you can pretty much do what you like with it, other than claim you wrote it yourself.
+I'm happy for you to take it away, improve it, and use it for whatever you like, but
+I'd love to hear what you do with it, and how you've improved on it.